inabikarilibrary/inalib/inapedia/players/japanese/paraly.md

 # Paraly

-Paraly is a Japanese player.
+Paraly is a Japanese :jp: player.
 He is widely considered to be one of, if not the best player of all time.
 He plays all 3 playstyles at the highest level.